Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/Pasted image 20241123182510.png" alt="">

 # Fourth Category: Forensics
-Both of the forensics challenges had Wireshark pcap files to go through
+Both of the forensics challenges had Wireshark pcap files to go through.
 ## Capture 1:
 Started from bottom to top since I thought that would be more efficient.
 I copied whatever seemed like it could have useful.
 There was an interesting base64 string in the last few packets that contained the flag.
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/Pasted image 20241123183117.png" alt="">